The finiteness conjecture for skein modules: Introduction

 \section{Introduction}

 A fundamental invariant of an oriented 3-manifold $M$ emerging from quantum topology is its ``Kauffman bracket skein module" $\Sk(M)$ introduced by Przytycki \cite{Przytycki} and Turaev \cite{Turaev}.
-This is the $\C[A, A^{-1}]$-module formally spanned by all framed links in $M$, modulo isotopy equivalence and the linear relations,
+This is the $\Q(A)$-vector space formally spanned by all framed links in $M$, modulo isotopy equivalence and the linear relations,

 which are imposed between any links agreeing outside of some oriented 3-ball, and differing as depicted inside that ball.
 Despite the elementary definition, many basic properties of skein modules are not known.
 The main result of the present paper (\cref{thm:witten}) confirms a conjecture of Witten, and establishes the following most fundamental property of skein modules: